Alex Meyer (baseball): Los Angeles Angels

 On August 1, 2016, the Twins traded Meyer and Ricky Nolasco plus cash for Angels pitchers Hector Santiago and Alan Busenitz.
 Meyer was optioned to the Triple-A Salt Lake Bees on April 22, 2017.

 On September 11, 2017, Angels general manager Billy Eppler announced that Meyer would undergo surgery to repair a torn labrum in his right shoulder.
 Meyer was on the disabled list since the middle of July.
 In 13 starts with the Angels, Meyer went 4–5, with a 3.74 ERA, while striking out 75 batters.
 He was designated for assignment on November 22, 2018, after missing the entire 2018 season.
 In late December 2018, he re-signed with the Angels to a minor league deal.
 Meyer retired from professional baseball on June 25, 2019, citing multiple surgeries and countless hours of rehab marking the end of the road.

 Personal

 During the baseball offseason, Meyer served as a substitute teacher at Greensburg High School.
 He is currently the varsity baseball coach for the Greensburg Pirates.

-Meyer's cousin, Bryan Hoeing, plays in MLB for the Miami Marlins.
+Meyer's cousin, Bryan Hoeing, plays in MLB for the San Diego Padres.